-Automatic Envelope Extraction for Hair Modeling and Animation, the presented method allows to automatically create an envelope for any 3D manifold, reconstructing a topology based on the spatial behavior of the geometry itself.
+The AEEHMA method (Automatic Envelope Extraction for Hair Modeling and Animation) allows to automatically create a 3D envelope starting from any mesh.
+The output envelope consists on a set of parametric splines whose topology is based on the spatial behavior of the input geometry.

 The two topologically-furthest nodes within the mesh are identified and the shortest path between these two is chosen.

 The path is then converted into a 3D spline.
 Taking into account this spline and the normals of its points to the input mesh, cross ribs are created.
 These ribs are parametric splines, so it is possible to cross-bridge them in sequence, thus forming an envelope re-proposing the natural flow of the input mesh.

 Single hair strands